Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

 ## Use Case 3 - Resetting a Password
 *As a user, I want to be able to reset my password in the event that I forget it and can no longer access my account as a result.*

-1. The user accesses the web application by going to “piggybacklearning.com”.
+1. The user accesses the web application by going to “https://project-piggyback-learning-te-git-d53105-kripseepatels-projects.vercel.app/”.

-2. The user selects the “Reset Password” button to access the reset page.
+2. The user selects the “Forgot your password?” button to access the reset page.

 3. The user enters their email address into the relevant field.